exograph/examples/todo-with-nextjs/README.md

 ## Running the application

-Clone this repository to your local machine and navigate to the root directory.
+Clone this repository to your local machine and navigate to the `todo-with-nextjs` directory.

 ### Backend